Skip to content

 71. Examples of species and/or habitat conservation management?

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports that in 2022, its subsidiary company (PT.BIA) planted 200 mangrove seedlings to restore mangrove forests destroyed by coastal development.
-In addition, it reports that from 2019 to 2022, a total of 500 plants were planted and yet the company plans to plant additional 200 plants each year to contribute to the preservation of the local ecology.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company also reports that in 2023, it planted 700 mangrove seedlings to restore the mangrove forests in PT BIA, Indonesia, and plans to plant 200 additional mangrove trees annually to support local ecological restoration.

 • Y